SasanLabs/VulnerableApp/docs/ProjectUsage.md

 ### What we propose
 #### The [VulnerableApp](https://github.com/SasanLabs/VulnerableApp):

-1. A simple web app built on top of the popular Spring framework
+1. A simple web application built on top of the popular Spring framework
 2. Docker ready, can simply fire up the image and we are good to go
 3. Fully extensible, annotation and path based vulnerability execution
 4. Simple integration with security tools since VulnerableApp exposes REST APIs